Swim or Surf ? : Flooding Vs Overland Flow

 What is Overland Flow?

-The easiest way to look at them is: flooding is water that rises from a water source and overland flow
+The easiest way to look at the difference is: flooding is water that rises from a water source and overland flow

-So keeping that in mind, overland flow can happen almost anywhere at any time.
+Overland flow can happen almost anywhere at any time.
 Don’t believe me?
 Go outside during a 5 minute downpour and take a look at the water

-Water will find its natural course as it runs down a hill and heaviest flows are found where there is a dip in the land.
+Water will find its natural course as it runs down a hill, and heaviest flows are found where there is a dip in the land.
 It doesn’t even

 How do you find out if you are in an overland flow path?

 and look at the location of stormwater pipes.
 Read the contour map and try to imagine where water concentrations are likely to be.
 Also,

-The presence of a stormwater pipe is a pretty good giveaway that you could have overland flow issues.
+The presence of a stormwater pipe is a good indication that you could have overland flow issues.
 These are almost always located in gullies.

-If your research does show some potential issues then you need to speak with a civil or hydraulics engineer.
+If your research does show some potential issues with overland flow, then you need to speak with a civil or hydraulics engineer.
 They may be

 What are the consequences?